Living with an Anxiety Disorder

 Updated: 08 October 2015

-We all get nervous or anxious from time to time when speaking in public, for example, studying for an exam, or just facing the every day stresses that life that throw at us.
+We all get nervous or anxious from time to time when speaking in public, for example, studying for an exam, or just facing every day stresses that life that throws at us.
 For some of us, however, anxiety becomes so frequent, or so forceful, that it begins to take over their lives.
 People with Anxiety Disorders often have a tendency to expect negative outcomes or to feel a loss of control over upcoming feared situations.

 What is Anxiety?

 Anxiety is a psychological condition characterised by persistent, excessive worry.
 It can take a number of forms.
-Common to all of these forms is an anxiety so distressing, it can interfere with a person’s ability to carry out or take pleasure in day-to-day life.
+Common to all of these forms is anxiety so distressing, it can interfere with a person’s ability to carry out or take pleasure in day-to-day life.
 A person may experience more than one type of disorder.
 Some people may also experience depression, or have problems with alcohol or drug abuse.

 The DSM-IV (Diagnostic Statistical Manual) lists seven different types of anxiety disorder which are as follows:

 - Obsessive-Compulsive Disorder (OCD)

 A person with an anxiety disorder will feel distressed a lot of the time for no apparent reason.
 An episode can be so severe it is immobilising.
 The person might have: